rknightuk/rknight.me/src/pages/interests.md

 I have a [sizeable collection of Lego](https://rknight.me/collections/lego/) mostly Marvel sets, some older sets from when I was a kid, and the larger Creator-series cars.

+### Comics

+Like games and Lego, I have a [hefty collection](https://rknight.me/collections/comics) of trade paperbacks and single issues.

 ### Other Interests

 These are things I enjoy but not enough to put substantial time, or money, into.